-Status: Active.
+Status: Closeout.
 The Florence damage recovery work and reimbursal has been completed.
-Staff continue to work with NCDPS and FEMA to seek reimbursal for the stream restoration project (#11).
+Staff are working with NCDPS and FEMA to closeout the final review now that the stream restoration project (#11) is complete.

-Fiscal and Staffing Considerations: The Town has received about \$59k in uninsured costs from FEMA to date, and could receive up to about \$250k of additional funds, including any funds granted for the stream restoration project, and for staff time for Public Assistance administration.
+Fiscal and Staffing Considerations: The Town has received about \$59k in uninsured costs from FEMA to date, and could receive up to about \$200k of additional funds, including any funds granted for the stream restoration project, and for staff time for Public Assistance administration.
 This work has required over 500 hundred hours of Stormwater staff time.